Categories

 Baltimore, MD – July 23, 2020 – Following their April 2020 announcement, the National Information Standards Organization (NISO) and the Contributor Roles Taxonomy (CRediT) Steering Committee have now achieved two more important milestones in their work to formalize and develop CRediT both as a NISO/ANSI standard and as a community.

-In short time, NISO and the CRediT Steering Committee collaborated to establish a small initial working group, which expects to complete editorial changes to the taxonomy language and submit the draft for final approval in September.
-In addition, they have launched a new, information-rich website http://159.203.176.220, to replace the prior version, which has now been sunset.
-And, to help further engage the community, a CRediT Twitter account has also been created — @contributor_roles.
+NISO and the CRediT Steering Committee have set up an initial working group to complete editorial changes to the taxonomy language and submit for NISO/ANSI standard approval in September.
+In addition, they have launched this new website to provide information, resources and news to update the expanding community of interest.
+A CRediT Twitter account has also been created — @contributor_roles.

 Visit the new website to learn more about this collaboration.
 Please note that any links in current adopter and integrator instructions for authors, and other reference documentation, should be updated so that they point to the taxonomy’s new home.